rdfostrich/article-jws2018-ostrich/content/storage.md

 Our approach consists of an initial dataset snapshot---stored in [HDT](cite:cites hdt)---followed by a delta chain (similar to [TailR](cite:cites tailr)).
-The delta chain uses multiple compressed B+Trees for a TB-storage strategy (similar to [Dydra](cite:cites dydra)), applies dictionary-encoding to triples, and stores additional metadata to improve lookup times [](cite:cites hdt).
+The delta chain uses multiple compressed B+Trees for a TB-storage strategy (similar to [Dydra](cite:cites dydra)), applies dictionary-encoding to triples, and stores additional metadata to improve lookup times.
 In this section, we discuss each component in more detail.
 In the next section, we describe two ingestion algorithms based on this storage structure.